Skip to content

 bash

-codex exec resume --json --full-auto --skip-git-repo-check <thread_id> "<prompt>"
+codex exec resume --json --dangerously-bypass-approvals-and-sandbox --skip-git-repo-check <thread_id> "<prompt>"

 The resume subcommand inherits all flags and continues the existing session context.